MasaCMS/documentation/01_getting-started/02_installation/01_local-docker.md

 4. Goto the subfolder of the database you want to use.

 5. Start the Docker image by typing `docker-compose up`.
-A Docker image will now be created and started, with the database of you choice.
+Two Docker containers will start, one for the database and one for Masa CMS.

+    NOTE: Mac users will have to change the port number for the database container, since that port is already in use by the OS itself.
+    {: .alert .alert-warning }

 6. Goto [http://localhost:8080](http://localhost:8080) to visit your local Masa site.